 Qualified Withdrawals and Qualified Rollovers Qualified withdrawals from your account can be used to pay for tuition, room and board (with limitations), books, supplies, fees and equipment required for enrollment or attendance at any eligible educational institution in the United States or abroad, as well as computers or certain peripheral equipment, certain computer software or internet access and related services that are to be used primarily by the Beneficiary during any of the years the Beneficiary is enrolled at an eligible educational institution.
 Qualified withdrawals can also be used for tuition expenses in connection with enrollment at an elementary or secondary public, private or religious school ("K-12 tuition").
-Additionally, qualified withdrawals include (1) fees, books, supplies and equipment required for participation in an apprenticeship program registered and certified with the Secretary of Labor under the National Apprenticeship Act ("Apprenticeship Expenses"), and (2) amounts paid as principal or interest on any qualified education loan of the Beneficiary or a sibling of the Beneficiary-provided the total amount that may be used from all accounts for repayment of loans of a Beneficiary may not exceed \$10,000 ("Loan Repayments").
+Additionally, qualified withdrawals include (1) fees, books, supplies and equipment required for participation in an apprenticeship program registered and certified with the Secretary of Labor under the National Apprenticeship Act ("Apprenticeship Expenses"), and (2) amounts paid as principal or interest on any qualified education loan of the Beneficiary may not exceed \$10,000 ("Loan Repayments").
 A Qualified Rollover includes a Roth IRA Rollover that meets the conditions of the Internal Revenue Service.
 You should consult your tax advisor for more information.
+See Part VII.
+Withdrawals and Rollover Distributions .
 Account Control As an Account Owner, you can: Retain control of how and when money is used.
 Change the Beneficiary without paying federal income tax or a penalty if the new Beneficiary is a qualifying Member of the Family of the former Beneficiary.
 Withdraw money from the account.
 See Part VIII.
 Other Account Information.
-Online Applications and Account Information Account Owners may enroll online at ISave529.com or in paper format.
-Account Owners may choose to receive periodic account statements, transaction confirmations and other personal correspondence online, rather than in paper format.
+Online Applications and Account Information Account Owners may enroll online at ISave529.com or paper format.
+Account Owners may choose to receive periodic accound statements, transaction confirmations and other person correspondence online, rather than in paper format.
 Account Owners may process most transactions online, rather than in paper format.
 See Part II.
 How to Enroll.
-Privacy Policies All information you provide to ISave 529 is treated confid ISave 529 and Ascensus have privacy policies for the b Account Owners.
+Privacy Policies All information you provide to ISave 529 is treated confidentially.
+ISave 529 and Ascensus have privacy policies for the benefit of Account Owners.
 See Part XII.
 Privacy Policies.